toolness/teeny-quiz-fun/README.md

-If you want to use a different base URL for the sub-resources than the default of `http://toolness.github.io/teeny-quiz-fun/`, you can supply it as a second argument to `bin/export.js`, e.g.
+If you want to use a different base URL for the sub-resources than the default of `http://toolness.github.io/teeny-quiz-fun/`, you can supply it as an argument to the export script, e.g.
 `node bin/export.js http://example.org/teeny-quiz/`.

   [teeny quiz]: http://www.buzzfeed.com/quiz